Component inputs

 TaskList

-component, we want to display a message inviting to delete all existing tasks - in the
+component, we want to display a message proposing to delete all existing tasks - in the

 TaskForm